robertoporfiro/robertoporfiro/README.md

 - 🌱 I’m currently learning ...
 	- about Smart Contracts
-	- about Daml
+	- about Daml - Digital Asset
-	- about deploy Canton at scale
+	- about Canton - Digital Asset
-	- about Private Market
+	- about deploying Canton at scale
-	- about deploy Vault at scale
+	- about deploying Vault at scale - HA
-	- and new alternativies to install Jenkins with HA.
+	- and new alternatives to install Jenkins with HA.

 - ⚡ Fun fact: ...
 	- Music lover 🎵 🎶
 	- Fast Car enthusiast 🏎
 	- Foodie 🍲